intel/terraform-intel-aws-eks/Examples/EKS_Managed_Node_Group/README.md

   <img src="https://github.com/OTCShare2/terraform-intel-aws-eks/blob/main/images/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

-# Intel® Optimized Cloud Modules for Terraform
+# Intel® Cloud Optimization Modules for Terraform

-© Copyright 2024, Intel Corporation
+© Copyright 2022, Intel Corporation

 ## Amazon EKS Module
 Creates an Amazon Elastic Kubernetes Service (EKS) cluster optimized on 4th generation of Intel Xeon scalable processors (code named Sapphire Rapids).
-The example will be creating an EKS cluster with a self managed node group.
+The example will be creating an EKS cluster with an EKS managed node group.

-This is an EKS cluster with a single self managed node group.
-We are using the default node group.
-The node group is a collection of Intel Sapphire Rapids based EC2 instance types.
+This is an EKS cluster with a single EKS managed node group.
+The node group is a collection of Intel Ice Lake based EC2 instance types.
 This node group is using an autoscaling configuration.
-Within this example, we have provided parameters to scale the minimum size, desired size and the maximum size of the node group within the EKS cluster.
+Within this example, we have provided parameters to scale the minimum size, desired size and the maximum size of the EKS cluster.

 ## Usage

-See examples folder for code ./examples/Self_Managed_Node_Group/main.tf
+See examples folder for code ./examples/EKS_Managed_Node_Group/main.tf

 Example of main.tf